 1: That’s the opportunity.

 Over the past four years, I’ve utilized a goal-setting methodology from Trent Hamm titled: “Developing a Real Plan for a Better Life.”
-Implementing Trent’s framework has resulted in:
+Implementing Trent’s framework has resulted in the following:

 *The decision to get married!